Human trafficking from Vietnam to Europe: What can be done? – DW – 12/18/2024

 Peer pressure also plays a role.

 Vietnam currently boasts many municipalities with high-rise buildings and villas of the nouveau rich imitating European architecture with pillars and tympanums.
-There are a number of "VND billionaire villages," where many residents became enormously rich thanks to labor export and remittances from foreign workers.
+There are a number of "VND billionaire villages" where many residents became enormously rich thanks to labor exports and remittances from foreign workers.

-Several of these places have been given nicknames like "Seoul" or "Europe" because of the significant number of people from these areas who are working abroad.
+Several of these places have been nicknamed "Seoul" or "Europe" because a significant number of people from these areas work abroad.

 Young Vietnamese from these so-called "villages of tycoons," like Nam, face strong pressure from family and wider society to succeed, like others who have managed to migrate to Europe.

-Some Vietnamese people smugglers and organizations that facilitate work visas also use social media to disseminate images of expensive cars, luxury trips or fancy brand clothing, to influence people's decision to migrate.
+Some Vietnamese people smugglers and organizations that facilitate work visas also use social media to disseminate images of expensive cars, luxury trips or fancy, brand-name clothing to influence people's decision to migrate.

 "Wealth is communicated on social media, and this also creates a false image.
 There is hardly any information about failures," Baumann said.